pingswept/design-for-fab/content/logistics/projects.md

 --------------------------------------------------------- HEY, YOU FOUND THE OLD PROJECT DESCRIPTIONS FROM 2020!
 THESE ARE NOT THE SAME AS WHAT WE WILL DO IN 2022!
 We might repeat a couple, but don't rely on that for any major life decisions. ---------------------------------------------------------

-# P6: New world, new problems

-The requirements for prosperous life on our planet have changed with the arrival of COVID-19\.
-One of our responsibilities as engineers is to identify and explore emergent problem spaces.
-With COVID-19, some of the new problems are obvious-- we need more masks that can filter out virus particles and ventilators that can help the sick breathe.
-Some of the new problems are less obvious, relating to longer term changes to our behavior as a society.
-For example, shared transportation (cars, buses, trains) may change dramatically.

-Design a mechanical or electro-mechanical system with the following characteristics:

-1.  it addresses a new problem brought on by COVID-19, and
-2.  it can plausibly be fabricated and sold in the likely economic climate.

-Instead of our usual process of prototyping and iterative fabrication, we'll have slightly different milestones; the deadlines are listed at the bottom.

-For the first stage, you should generate no fewer than 20 ideas.
-"What, 20 ideas!
-That's madness!" you yell at the ceiling.
-But no, it is important.
-When you generate surplus ideas, you force yourselves to go beyond your initial conception of the problem space.
-Some of the ideas will be useless, but a useless idea can often lead the way to a fruitful one.
-Please post your list of 20 ideas as a numbered list on the [#inventive-design](https://nolop.slack.com/app_redirect?channel=inventive-design) Slack channel.
-Each idea should have as short a description as possible while still being comprehensible.
-Once the ideas are posted, please give 6 of your peers feedback in the comments.

-For the second stage, narrow down to one idea that you would like to pursue.
-You do not have to post anything or notify anyone about your selection, but you should really decide, or you won't have time for the next stage.

-For the third stage, post on the [#inventive-design](https://nolop.slack.com/app_redirect?channel=inventive-design) Slack channel a list of 3-5 design requirements for your device.
-They should generally be quantifiable metrics, though normative characteristics (like, "the machine should be bright colored") are okay for non-quantifiable features.
-Let me add that this might _seem_ like a bunch of malarkey, it is repeatedly the case that omitted or erroneous design requirements are the eternal nemesis of new designs.
-Like, that's nice that you want to make a mask to filter out viruses-- how fine does your filter need to be so you're not just trying to stop water with a net?
-There can be no magic solutions here.

-The fourth stage is conventional: make a CAD model and post it to the [#inventive-design](https://nolop.slack.com/app_redirect?channel=inventive-design) Slack channel.
-Once the ideas are posted, please give 6 of your peers feedback in the comments.

-The last stage is mostly conventional: revise your CAD model, repost, and please give feedback to your peers.
-As part of your final design, please estimate the cost of fabrication of your device.

-### Milestones

-P6 twenty ideas: Tuesday, April 7, by noon.

-P6 one idea: Thursday, April 9, by noon.

-P6 requirements: Tuesday, April 14, by noon.

-P6 design review: Thursday, April 16, by noon.

-P6 final design: Thursday, April 23, by noon.

 # P5: Element of a 22-piece kinetic art installation

 Build a 11" x 16" panel that has the following characteristics: